CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 Fig. 1: HTC Exodus device
 </p>

-We were especially interested in this (hardware) wallet since it offers a nice feature: Social Key Recovery.
-In this blogpost, we will focus on this EXODUS 1 specific feature: [Social Key Recovery](https://www.htcexodus.com/uk/support/exodus-one/faq/what-is-social-key-recovery-and-why-use-it.html).
+We were especially interested in this (hardware) wallet since it offers a nice feature: [Social Key Recovery](https://www.htcexodus.com/uk/support/exodus-one/faq/what-is-social-key-recovery-and-why-use-it.html).
+In this blogpost, we will focus on this EXODUS 1 specific feature.

 It consists in an original mechanism allowing to enforce the backup of the seed.
 The seed is split into five shares and each share is sent to a trusted contact.
 Should the user lose their phone, they will be able to reconstruct the seed by asking three of its five trusted contacts to communicate their shares.
 The number of shares (5) and the threshold (3) are fixed.

 We will start by providing more details on the implementation of the Social Key Recovery.
 Then, we will present two methods of attack:
-- The first one demonstrates how to lower the threshold from three to two.
+- The first one demonstrates how to lower the threshold from three trusted contacts to two.
-- The second demonstrates how to lower the threshold from three to one meaning that any of your trusted contact could retrieve the master seed and access your funds.
+- The second demonstrates how to lower the threshold from three trusted contacts to one, meaning that any of your trusted contact could retrieve the master seed and access your funds.

 ## Social Key Recovery